Great-Sun-Group/credex-core/projects/workplan/terraform_refactor_more.md

 ## 5. CI/CD Integration

-### 5.1 Update Existing Workflow
+### 5 Update Existing Workflows
-- Modify `.github/workflows/connectors.yml`:
+1. Modify `.github/workflows/connectors.yml`:
   - Update to only apply changes to the connectors module
   - Adjust the trigger to run on specific branches or manual dispatch

-### 5.2 Create New Workflows
-- Create `.github/workflows/databases.yml`:
+2. Modify `.github/workflows/databases.yml`:
   - Configure to apply changes to the databases module
   - Set up to run on specific triggers (e.g., changes to database configurations)

-- Create `.github/workflows/app-deploy.yml`:
+3. Modify `.github/workflows/app.yml`:
   - Configure to apply changes to the app module
-  - Set up to run frequently (e.g., on every push to main branch)
+  - Set up to run frequently on manual triggers (later to trigger on pushes to specific branches)

-### 5.3 Workflow File Notes
-- connectors.yml:
-  - Runs infrequently, mainly for initial setup or rare infrastructure changes
-  - Uses the `connectors` workspace
-  - Applies only to resources in the `modules/connectors/` directory

-- databases.yml:
-  - Runs occasionally, when database configurations change
-  - Uses the `databases` workspace
-  - Applies only to resources in the `modules/databases/` directory
-  - Should depend on successful execution of connectors.yml

-- app-deploy.yml:
-  - Runs frequently, for application deployments
-  - Uses the `app` workspace
-  - Applies only to resources in the `modules/app/` directory
-  - Should depend on successful execution of both connectors.yml and databases.yml